burraaook/edge-detection-cuda/README.md

 # note
 - to run it on google colab, you need to upload the images and .h files given.
-- installation and compilation steps given in the report.
+- installation and compilation steps given in the doc.
 - only works with .png files.